kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 ### Single Training Example

-We calculate the partial derivatives, using the chain rule, and a single sample of independent and dependent variable $$(x,y)$$.
+We calculate the partial derivatives, using the chain rule, and a single pair of independent and dependent variable $$(x,y)$$.

 $$\frac{\partial}{\partial w_{i}}\mathit{Loss}(\,\mathbb{w})\, = \,